Support Groundbreaking Reporting on Women

 Zsuzsanna Lippai

-Zsuzsanna joins The Fuller Project after almost eight years at the Open Society Foundations, a global human rights philanthropy.
-While there, she initially served as a grant maker to a $1M portfolio aimed at strengthening the women’s rights ecosystem and specifically young feminist organizations.
-Later, she served as the director for strategy and impact for OSF’s biggest program, the Human Rights Initiative, where she led operations, strategy, evaluation, and grant making for a staff of 42.
-In 2021, Zsuzsanna became the acting director of OSF’s women’s rights work and in this capacity shepherded the organization’s $100M gender equality commitment.
-While at OSF, Zsuzsanna made critical, lasting changes to how the organization approached and implemented strategic planning and evaluation practices and led successful internal advocacy to create pioneering family planning human resources benefits for staff.
+Prior to joining The Fuller Project, Zsuzsanna spent eight years at the Open Society Foundations, a global human rights philanthropy.
+There, she demonstrated her commitment to gender equality by initially managing a $1M portfolio supporting young feminist organizations.
+She then served as director for strategy and impact for the Human Rights Initiative, where she oversaw operations and grant-making for a $40M budget.
+In 2021, Zsuzsanna became the acting director of OSF's women's rights work, stewarding the philanthropy’s $100M gender equality commitment.
+Zsuzsanna's tenure at OSF was marked by transformative changes in strategic planning and evaluation practices.
+Her advocacy skills resulted in pioneering family planning benefits for staff, showcasing her ability to effect organizational change that supports gender equality.

-Zsuzsanna was a 2020 92Y Women inPower fellow and a 2021 Truman National Security Fellow.
-She has previously served as the Program Co-Chair of the Advocacy and Policy Change Working Group at the American Evaluation Association and a co-host to the New York Philanthropy Evaluation Roundtable.
+Recognized for her leadership potential, Zsuzsanna was selected as a 2022 INN Emerging Leaders Council fellow; 2020 92Y Women inPower fellow; and a 2021 Truman National Security Fellow.
+She has held leadership positions in professional networks, serving as Program Co-Chair of the Advocacy and Policy Change Working Group at the American Evaluation Association and co-host of the New York Philanthropy Evaluation Roundtable.